Limits and colimits of synthetic $\infty$-categories: Limits and colimits

 \subsection{Preservation of limits and colimits}

 The main goal of this section is to reproduce the classical result that limits are preserved under right adjoints.
 The same argument will show that left adjoints preserve colimits.
-Different types of adjunction are studied in \cite{riehlshulman}, namely \textbf{transposing} and \textbf{diagrammatic} adjunctions, and it is shown that they are equivalent.
-The first type of adjunction is the analogous definition of adjunction in category theory in terms of hom-sets, whereas the second resembles the triangle identities.
-For us, it will be enough to know that a \textbf{quasi-transposing adjunction} between types $A,B$ consist of functors $f:A\rightarrow B$ and $u:B\rightarrow A$ and a family of maps
+Different presentation of adjunction are studied in \cite{riehlshulman}, namely \textbf{transposing} and \textbf{diagrammatic} adjunctions, and it is shown that they are equivalent.
+The first type of adjunction is the analogous definition of adjunction in category theory in terms of hom sets, whereas the second resembles the triangle identities.
+For us, it will be enough to know that a \textbf{quasi-transposing adjunction} between types $A,B$ consists of functions $f:A\rightarrow B$ and $u:B\rightarrow A$ and a family of maps

 with quasi-inverses

 and homotopies